khaefner/rust_101/book_src/src/chapter_5.md

 In this code:

-    The open_log_file function attempts to open a file.
-It returns a Result where T is File (the type representing an opened file) and E is std::io::Error (a type representing I/O errors).
-    Inside the function, we use a match expression on the result of File::open(filename).
-    If File::open returns Ok(file), we wrap the file in Ok and return it.
-    If File::open returns Err(error), we further examine the kind of error.
-If it's a NotFound error, we could potentially try to create the file (though in this example, we simply return the error).
-For any other type of error, we also return the error wrapped in Err.
+use std::io::{ErrorKind, Error};: We explicitly import the Error type from std::io. fn open_log_file(filename: &str) -> Result<File, Error>: While not strictly necessary for the fix, it's clearer to use the type alias Error for std::io::Error.
+Err(other_error.into()): In the other_error arm, we now call .into() on other_error (which is of type ErrorKind).
+This converts the ErrorKind into a std::io::Error, which is the expected type for the Err variant of our Result.
 In the main function, we call open_log_file and use another match expression to handle the returned Result.
 If it's Ok, we print a success message.
 If it's Err, we print an error message (using {:?} to display the error for debugging).

 ### Handling Result: Examining the Mission Report